tachiyomiorg/website/src/help/guides/creating-backups.md

 1. **Reading history**

 ::: guide
 You can do this by going to <Navigation item="more"/> → <Navigation item="settings"/> → <Navigation item="settings_backup"/> and then selecting **Create backup** and select a location to save it.
 :::

 ## Restoring

 Restoring is done from the <Navigation item="settings_backup"/> settings.

+To restore a backup without issues be sure to:
+* Log into the <Navigation item="settings_tracking"/> services that you use.

-To restore without issues be sure to:
+To restore a legacy backup without issues be sure to:

 * Install all the <Navigation item="tab_extensions"/> that were installed at the time of the backup.
 * Log into the <Navigation item="settings_tracking"/> services that you use.